mozilla/firefox-browser-architecture/README.md

 1. Look forward from where we are now: Move faster
 2. Look backwards from where we want to get to: Consciously plan our architecture

+## Our Conclusions

+* [Documenting our output](text/0001-documenting-output.md) looks at how we’re going to communicate with the rest of Mozilla.

+## Posts

+* [Browser Architecture Update](posts/2017-07-27-browser-architecture-update.md) is the first of our newsletters, sent to firefox-dev to keep everyone in the loop.